Examples in the entropy theory of countable group actions: Outer/extension entropy

 An action has {\bf completely positive outer $\Si$-entropy}, denoted CPE$^\Si$, if every nontrivial factor has positive outer $\Si$-entropy.
 Because outer $\Si$-entropy is bounded from above by $\Si$-entropy, this implies that every nontrivial factor has positive $\Si$-entropy.

 It follows from the Rokhlin-Sinai Theorem that Bernoulli shifts over the integers have completely positive entropy.
-The case of amenable groups follows from Ornstein-Weiss' Theorem that every factor of a Bernoulli shift is Bernoulli.
-The main result of \cite{kerr-cpe} is that if $\G$ is any sofic group, the every nontrivial factor of a Bernoulli shift over $\G$ has positive $\Si$-entropy (for every $\Si$).
+The case of amenable groups follows from the fact that Bernoulli shifts are uniformly mixing and uniform mixing implies CPE.
+This is the easy half part of \cite{rudolph-weiss-2000} which proves that CPE is equivalent to uniformly mixing.
+The main result of \cite{kerr-cpe} is that if $\G$ is any sofic group, then every nontrivial factor of a Bernoulli shift over $\G$ has positive $\Si$-entropy (for every $\Si$).
 This is obtained via a positive lower bound on the local entropy that is uniform over all good enough sofic appoximations.
 The proof shows more: that Bernoulli shifts over $\G$ are CPE$^\Si$ for every $\Si$.
 Similarly, every nontrivial factor of a Bernoulli shift over a free group has positive $f$-invariant.

 In \cite{hayes-relative-entropy}, Theorem \ref{thm:pinsker-sofic} is used to show that a large class of algebraic actions are CPE$^\Si$ (see \S \ref{sec:algebraic} for details).